It's time for a wedding hack! This DIY pocketfold wedding invitation has me grinning from ear to ear... because it's freaking awesome!

 However, I just can't wrap my head around the price on some things.
 Pocketfolds for instance.
 This is a little folder made from card that's trimmed to slightly larger than an invitation, which holds the invitation, RSVP and envelope, enclosure cards and any other paper goods you plan on sending in your initial mailing.
 Pretty simple.
 So why the outrageous price tag?

 In true Download & Print form I took it upon myself to find a less expensive, but equally professional looking, pocketfold.
 I did what any crafty gal would do, I made one.
-And I'm going to share with you how to do it... because it's freaking awesome!
-So simple, so easy to customize to your colors and wedding style, and each pocketfold can be put together for pennies.
+It's so simple, so easy to customize to your colors and wedding style, and each pocketfold can be put together for pennies.
 If you stick with black or white I'm talking less than 30 cents each.
 The fancier the card stock the fancier the price of course.

 You will need to find 4-bar envelopes (also called RSVP envelopes) and card stock in the same color for the best look.
 I recommend buying envelopes, then taking one of these into your local craft store and matching up the paper.